 Largest publisher in Brazil donated billboard space and full-page ads in all national publications highlighting our box office donation to a racial justice NGO to support their work.

-India release generated more than 200 stories in all major media.
+India release generated more than 200 stories in all major media on early marriage.
 The film's protagonists and leading advocates were featured in many stories, adding depth and calls to action to the coverage.

 Aamir Khan and Kiran Rao host screening and discussion on depictions of girls and marriage for leading Bollywood talents and Indian journalists.